 Support from your college

 Your college is much more than a hall of residence.
 It's your home while you are studying at Oxford: you will live, eat, socialise and study here.
 It is also likely to be where you will have your tutorials.
 Being part of a college means you get all the advantages of having a small and welcoming community around you, whilst at the same time you are part of the wider University.
-Even if you are no longer living in college accommodation this will remain true: your college will still be your Oxford base.
+Even if you are no longer living in college accommodation, your college will still be your Oxford base.

 Find out more about college life and support.